Outdoor Channel

 Outdoor Channel is an American pay television channel focused on the outdoors, offering programming that includes hunting, fishing, western lifestyle, off-road motorsports and adventure.
-It was launched on April Fool's Day (April 1st) 1994.
+It was launched on April Fool's Day (April 1) 1994.
 The network can be viewed on multiple platforms including high definition, video on demand as well as on its own website.
 In 2013, Outdoor Channel was acquired by Kroenke Sports Enterprises.

 As of November 2023, Outdoor Channel is available to approximately 17,000,000 pay television households in the United States-down from its 2016 peak of 40,000,000 households.
 In December 2013, the Outdoor Channel was planned to relocate to Colorado from its current location of Temecula, California, supported by Colorado Economic Development Commission.

 In March 2019, the channel became available in Australia via the ad-supported streaming service 7plus.

-On January 1, 2019, Outdoor Channel ceased broadcasting in Malaysia due to low popularity, then returned to the area in March 2021 on Sirius TV.
-On August 1, 2021, they ceased broadcasting in EMEA countries, followed by Thailand on June 1, 2024.

-The Asian version of the network is fairly different from the U.S., with less hunting content and more travel and adventure series.

-In April 2022, Outdoor Channel had partnered with WaterBear Network on the Earth Day to bring in some exclusive environmental protection content in Asia.

-It also aired various ocean documentaries like A Plastic Ocean, Ocean Secrets and Ocean Plastic Cleanup Trainee.

 Content

 The network's primetime lineup is themed with each evening; fishing is featured on Mondays, with hunting on Tuesdays, Thursdays and Sundays, gun-specific programming on Wednesdays, and Hollywood films on Friday and Saturday nights.